 What is the difference between Within District Transfer and Open Enrollment?

 Within District Transfer is a student moving from one DMPS school to another DMPS school.
-The district has 60 schools.
 Open Enrollment indicates a student is enrolling into DMPS (the district) from another school district or leaving DMPS for another school district.
 Visit our Enrollment & Registration web site for more information.

 How do I apply for a job at Des Moines Public Schools?

 DMPS is one of central Iowa’s largest employers, offering competitive wages and great benefits, and was recently named one of America’s top mid-size employers by Forbes.
 The school district employs nearly 5,000 people, from educators to a wide variety of administrative and support positions.
 Career openings are posted on the district website at Jobs@DMPS.